 Another exciting brand that uses Oeko-Tex 100 certification for their kids and baby clothes is a small Canadian brand.

-This brand uses mainly jersey for their garments and a small percentage of Spandex, and they are Oeko-Tex certified across their whole brand, which is fantastic.
+This brand uses mainly jerseys for their garments and a small percentage of Spandex, and they are Oeko-Tex certified across their whole brand, which is fantastic.

-The philosophy of the Canadian brand PK beans is rather inspirational, and their philosophy and designs choices are strongly based on sustainability and comfort for your child.
+The philosophy of the Canadian brand PK beans is somewhat inspirational, and their philosophy and designs choices are firmly based on sustainability and comfort for your child.

 Pk beans also understand the importance of play for babies and children and their focus in the designs prioritising your child needs.
-No itchy zippers or labels, but pockets to collect treasures and super soft material to feel comfy in your clothes.
+So no itchy zippers or labels, but pockets to collect treasures and super soft material to feel comfy in your clothes.